TOTTENHAM HOTSPUR v WEST HAM UNITED

 • Spurs striker Jermain Defoe came through the ranks at West Ham before scoring 29 goals in 93 league appearances between 1999 and 2004.
 He is in his second spell at White Hart Lane after returning in January 2009.

 • Among the other players who have represented both clubs are Calum Davenport, Ilie Dumitrescu, Dave Dunmore, Matthew Etherington, Les Ferdinand, Jimmy Greaves, Fred Griffiths, Pat Holland, Chris Hughton, Bill Joyce, Bill Kaine, Frederic Kanoute, Kenny McKay, Fred Massey, Fred Milnes, John Moncur, Jimmy Neighbour, Tony Parks, Martin Peters, Sergei Rebrov, Mark Robson, Peter Shearing, Teddy Sheringham, Mauricio Taricco, Mitchell Thomas, Michael Carrick, and Bobby Zamora.

 • All standard tickets for this fixture have SOLD OUT.

-• The forecast for Sunday is low clouds with temperatures set to peak around 9C.
+• The forecast is for a sunny day.
+Temperatures are set to peak around 9C.